 Some of the tricks we’ll show you aren’t the usual method that Microsoft demonstrates.
 We tell you what works best.

-If you thought that importing data into Excel was too hard or have VBA code to make it happen, check out Real-Time Excel.
+If you thought that importing data was too hard or have VBA code to make it happen, check out Real-Time Excel.
 Chances are that Microsoft has caught up with your needs with a simpler and faster solution of Power Query/Get & Transform.

 The ‘bottom line’, as they say, is this: you now have a lot more powerful, yet easier, options for getting data from other sources, arranging it and adding to Excel.
 From there you can work with the data in a standard worksheet, PivotTable, PivotChart etc. The data links can be ‘one-off’ imports or automatically updateable.